Common frog: Habitat and distribution

-Outside the breeding season, common frogs live a solitary life in damp places near ponds or marshes or in long grass.
+Outside the breeding season, common frogs live a solitary life in damp wetland niches near ponds or marshes or among long riparian grass.
 They are normally active for much of the year, only hibernating in the coldest months.
 In the most northern extremities of their range they may be trapped under ice for up to nine months of the year, but recent studies have shown that in these conditions they may be relatively active at temperatures close to freezing.
 In the British Isles, common frogs typically hibernate from late October to January.
-They will re-emerge as early as February if conditions are favourable, and migrate to bodies of water such as garden ponds to spawn.
+They will re-emerge as early as February if conditions are favorable, and migrate to bodies of water such as garden ponds to spawn.
 Where conditions are harsher, such as in the Alps, they emerge as late as early June.
 Common frogs hibernate in running waters, muddy burrows, or in layers of decaying leaves and mud at the bottom of ponds or lakes primarily with a current.
 The oxygen uptake through the skin suffices to sustain the needs of the cold and motionless frogs during hibernation.

-Common frogs are found throughout much of Europe as far north as northern Scandinavia inside the Arctic Circle and as far east as the Urals, except for most of Iberia, Southern Italy, and the southern Balkans.
+Common frogs are found throughout much of Europe as far north as northern Scandinavia inside the Arctic Circle and as far east as the Urals, except for most of the Iberia, southern Italy, and the southern Balkans.
 Other areas where the common frog has been introduced include the Isle of Lewis, Shetland, Orkney and the Faroe Islands.
 It is also found in Asia, and eastward to Japan.

 The common frog has long been thought to be an entirely introduced species in Ireland, however, genetic analyses suggest that particular populations in the south west of Ireland are indeed indigenous to the country.
 The authors propose that the Irish frog population is a mixed group that includes native frogs that survived the last glacial period in ice free refugia, natural post-glacial colonizers and recent artificial introductions from Western Europe.

 Genetic population structure

 The common frog is a very widely distributed species, being common all throughout Europe and northwest Asia.
 The more peripheral subpopulations of common frogs are significantly less in number, as well as less genetically variable.
-There is a steep genetic decline when approaching the periphery of the common frog’s distribution range.
+There is a steep genetic decline when approaching the periphery of the common frog's distribution range.
 Additionally, genetic differentiation of common frog subpopulations tends to decrease in relation to increasing latitude.
 The colder climates create a strong selective pressure favoring common frog populations able to behaviorally thermoregulate at a high degree.